radiac/django-fastview/docs/get_started.rst

     </head>

 * There is a corresponding npm module if you'd prefer to build fastview's frontend as part of your existing frontend - see :doc:`frontend` for more details.
+See :doc:`templates` for full customisation options.

 Your first view group